damnation-eu/website-beta/getting-around.md

 ___

-###Now that you know how to get around in the multiverse, and how to get back home, gear up, and get exploring!
+<center>###Now that you know how to get around in the multiverse, and how to get back home, gear up, and get exploring!</center>